OpenZeppelin/cairo-contracts/docs/Extensibility.md

 }
 ```

-Instead, using the extensibility pattern we can simply extend the library implementation of a function (namely `transfer`) by adding lines before or after calling it.
+Instead, the extensibility pattern allows us to simply extend the library implementation of a function (namely `transfer`) by adding lines before or after calling it.
 This way, we can get away with:

 ```python
 @external